kimdavis1/leo-ai-sw-addins/SwPdmAddin/README.md

 ---

-This guide provides comprehensive instructions for both the development team and end clients.
-Installation is now streamlined and automatic after running the MSI installer.
+This guide provides comprehensive instructions for both end users and developers.
+Installation is streamlined and automatic after running the MSI installer.
 For advanced scenarios or troubleshooting, refer to the sections above.